©1978

 men, rabbit-souled and dumbly conventional,

 unbelievably silent on every form of bigotry.
-The clergy are the tragicomedy of

 the churches.
 However, it may be best for little men to address